Buy Car Insurance Online

 In case you’re now buying a new car insurance policy with Digit, all you have to do is mention your current NCB and the name and policy number of your previous insurer (if you’re buying a new car policy with us for the first time) and we’ll take care of the rest.

-This depends on whether you’re buying your new car insurance online or through an agent, or offline.
 In case you are buying your new car insurance policy offline or via an agent, you will need to transfer your No Claim Bonus by submitting your buyer-seller agreement- Forms 29 and 30 along with a letter requesting the transfer of your NCB from your existing insurance company.

-The respective insurer will then issue an NCB certificate which you’ll need to submit to your new car insurance company.
 However, if you’re going to buy your new car insurance online, you don’t need to do any of this.
 All you need to do is declare the right NCB and old policy number and name of the insurer and your new insurance company will manage the rest of the process.

-Documents Required for NCB Transfer
+What are the Documents Required for NCB Transfer?

 • Copy of delivery note that you’ve received for the sale of the old car